naravishal/personal/spark/HandsOnSpark.md

 - How to replace nulls in DF
 - Create a test data to Create Data Frame
 - How to Create millions of rows in Spark like level in Oracle.
+- Usecase for Broadcast variable and Accumulator
+- Use of andThen in Spark
+- How do you pivot the data
+- How to unpivot the data.
+- How to get difference of 2 dataset.
+- JSON Functions
+    - from_json() – Converts JSON string into Struct type or Map type.
+    - to_json() – Converts MapType or Struct type to JSON string.
+    - json_tuple() – Extract the Data from JSON and create them as a new columns.
+    - get_json_object() – Extracts JSON element from a JSON string based on json path specified.
+    -schema_of_json() – Create schema string from JSON string
+- fillna() & fill() in PySpark
+- Spark SQL to Find nth Highest paid Employee.

 # File Formats